Select Language : English Japanese

 Utilization of Internal Carbon Pricing

 NTT Communications has been utilizing internal carbon pricing (ICP) since September 2022 to guide investment decisions.
-For example, we applied an internal carbon price (6,500 yen/t-CO2e) in fiscal 2022 when investing in capital equipment that can reduce GHG emissions.
+For example, we applied an internal carbon price (6,500 yen/t-CO2) in fiscal 2023 when investing in capital equipment that can reduce GHG emissions.
 More specifically, ICP is applied for procuring network equipment and other necessary items.
-We will continue to use ICP to achieve net-zero emissions.
+To accelerate emissions reduction efforts, we revised the internal carbon price in August 2024 (from 6,500 yen/t-CO2 to 19,000 yen/t-CO2).
+Moving forward, we will expand the scope of the ICP system to the emissions from the respective suppliers as well as the products themselves.
+This will allow us to evaluate suppliers who are actively reducing emissions with the ultimate goal of achieving net-zero across the entire supply chain.

 Fostering a Sense of Environmental Stewardship